Dr Julie Walsh (she/her)

 Research areas:

-• Family relationships, childhood and social change.
+• Family relationships, youth studies, childhood and social change

-• Cross-cultural constructions of 'family’.
+• Cross-cultural constructions of 'family’

 • Qualitative methodologies